CaesarPrime/EsanjoTest/README.md

 Use http://localhost:5000/task1 to access the task.
 Data needed for the processing were imported from the json

 ## Task 2
+The mysql DB structure that would be needed is as follows.
+The db name I have used is `esanjo_test` But you can use whatever you like and change the required details in the sql connection string in Organizer.py

 Use http://localhost:5000/task2 to access the task.